-This one-day workshop will introduce you to the basics principles of Marion Rosen’s understanding of the body.
+This one-day workshop will introduce you to the basic principles of Marion Rosen’s understanding of the body.
 It will guide you through the process of hands-on learning to enable you to touch with depth and without using effort.
 It will show how the breath can be an indicator in the body of deep changes in states of mind.
 It is a reflection of emotional opening.
 Activities of the course include demonstrations of the bodywork, Rosen Method movement and hands-on exchanges between students.
 Sara Webb is the senior teacher for this course and has more than 30 years experience providing the opportunity for a new direction in life through Rosen Method.
 Co-teacher to be announced.